HVAC Technician Job Description: How to Write Your Own [+ Free Template]

 - Will they need to train junior teammates?
 If so, how much previous HVAC industry experience is required?

-List any essential qualifications that are required for the HVAC technician role.
+List any essential licenses, requirements, and skills that are required for the HVAC technician role.
 Setting strict requirements saves you time by attracting applicants who are qualified for the job.

 - HVAC license (e.g., journeyman license, Class A or Class B HVAC contractor license in Florida, or C-20 contractor’s license if you’re a certified HVAC contractor in California)